 “Hello, this is Colony Director Steve Zhang speaking.
-Well, so this is how Earthlings look like nowadays!
-My, you all look nearly alike with your eggshell white space suits.
+Welcome, Earthlings!
+My, you all look nearly alike with your white space suits.
 There’s no need for them here anymore, the air is pristine, and not a smidgen of radiation.
 The gravity here, however, is something you’ll need to get used to.”

 Adella spotted the director on top of a platform on the third floor.
 He had a grey suit on, and glasses that occasionally caught the light, turning them into bright circles.

 “The meeting is scheduled to begin in the morning, at 8 o’clock sharp, on the insistence of the Mars-Earth Alliance.
 You’ll be escorted to one of our living quarters shortly.
 Welcome to our home,” Zhang said and exited the room.
 As he turned off his mic, Adella thought she heard him say something else, the last word being “brief”.

 When she looked again for Hess, he wasn’t there anymore.
 It seemed odd to her that the Director didn’t mention why they were here either.
 It all seemed too strange, a puzzle which she couldn’t solve in her mind.
 She was determined to find out more about the colony on her own tomorrow morning, before the meeting.